-2.3.4 Combining the short-term and long-term BMM models
+2.4.4 Combining the short-term and long-term BMM models

-AEMO adopts a weighted method for combining the forecast models; literature suggests an equal weight should apply where there is uncertainty on what weights are appropriate.23 with the remainder coming from the long-term causal model.
+AEMO adopts a weighted method for combining the forecast models; literature suggests an equal weight should apply where there is uncertainty on what weights are appropriate24.

-Time-series models are generally more accurate in the short-term, and so generally AEMO adopts:
+Time-series models are generally more accurate in the short term, so generally AEMO adopts:

-- a short-term weighting of 50% in the first year, - a short-term weighting of 25% in the second year, - a short-term weighting of 12.5% in the third year, and - a short-term weighting of 0% afterwards
+- a short-term weighting of 100% in the first year, - a short-term weighting of 80% in the second year, - a short-term weighting of 60% in the third year, - a short-term weighting of 40% in the fourth year, - a short-term weighting of 20% in the fifth year, and - a short-term weighting of 0% thereafter, with the remainder coming from the long-term causal model.

-21 Cooling and heating load is consumption that is temperature-dependent (for example, electricity used for cooling in warm weather or heating in cold weather).
+23 Cooling and heating load is consumption that is temperature-dependent (for example, electricity used for cooling in warm weather or heating in cold weather).
 Load that is independent of temperature (such as electricity used in cooking) is called base load.

-23 Chase, C, 2009, Demand-Driven Forecasting: A Structured Approach to Forecasting.
+24 Chase, C, 2009, Demand-Driven Forecasting: A Structured Approach to Forecasting.
 John Wiley & Sons, Inc., Hoboken, New Jersey.